INL/BlackLab/core/src/site/markdown/blacklab-internals.md

 - `common` should probably not grow; rather shrink and ideally be eliminated altogether
 - `content-store` should be made optional, so you can also use e.g. an external webservice to retrieve the document contents.
 - `engine` currently does a lot, with a lot of interdependencies between classes, and could/should therefore be divided up into logical modules.
-- `interfaces` should either be used for truly shared interfaces, or should be removed.
-Probably the latter as interfaces belong with the module providing the associated functionality.
 - `query-parser` could be reduced to just the Corpus Query Language parser, with the Contextual Query Language parser moved into a `contrib` module.
 - `text-pattern` could eventually become unnecessary as we move their functionality into the various `SpanQuery` classes, and could then be moved to `contrib` for legacy uses.